pvdz/drew/README.md

 A quantifier only quantifies over the token or group that immediately precedes it, never more.

 You can pick out which tokens to receive in the callback by suffixing `=n`, where `n` is the argument offsetting at `0`.
-Note that for any group, the first token that matched is passed on. alternatively you can get them as keys on an object by making `n` a non-integer identifier (the name can still lead with a number). if one such name is encountered, the callback receives one object. if arg 0 was not assigned it will default to the start of the match. you can only suffix these at token boundaries, after the (optional) quantifiers
+Note that for any group/repeat, this is the first matched token.
+You can also get the last token by putting a name after a comma; `[foo]=1,2`, in which case the first name is even optional `[foo]=,2`.
+For a group/repeat this will be the last matched token. alternatively you can get them as keys on an object by making `n` a non-integer identifier (the name can still lead with a number). if one such name is encountered, the callback receives one object. if arg 0 was not assigned it will default to the start of the match. you can only suffix these at token boundaries, after the (optional) quantifiers